sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Dignāga Theory.**

  Hiouen Thsang, the Chinese traveller mentions two individuals *Āryasānga* and *Vasubandhu* who lived about 541 A. D. A certain Dignāga was Vasubandhu's pupil.
-Dr. Muller and some others are of opinion that Dignāga, a hatred rival of our poet, has been mentioned by Kālidāsa in the 14th stanza of [*Megha-dūtam* in terms of banter](# "“दिङ्नागानां पथि परिहरन् स्थूलहस्तावलेपान्”—MD.
-14.").
+Dr. Muller and some others are of opinion that Dignāga, a hatred rival of our poet, has been mentioned by Kālidāsa in the 14th stanza of *Megha-dūtam* in terms of banter[^23].
 Hence, "we shall probably", says Dr. Muller, "now feel confident in placing Kālidāsa in the middle of the Sixth Century".
 But against this Dr. Macdonell remarks—The explanation to begin with, is extremely dubious in itself.
 Then it is uncertain whether Mallinâtha (following Dakṣiṇāvarta)^(**1**) means the Buddhist teacher Dignāga.
 Thirdly, little weight can be attached to the Buddhistic tradition that Dignāga was a pupil of Vasubandhu, for this statement is not found till the sixteenth century.
 Then the assertion that Vasubandhu belongs to the sixth century depends chiefly on the Vikramāditya theory and is opposed to the Chinese evidence which indicates that works of Vasubandhu were translated in A. D. 404.
 Thus every link in the chain of argument is very weak.
-Again if Dignāga be naturally a hatred rival of Kālidāsa and be ridiculed in a contemptuous way in that śloka as Mallinâtha observes, the plural number in the way seems to be quite unjustifiable and [a serious incongruity](# "दिङ्नागानां गौरवे बहुवचनम्—MN.").
+Again if Dignāga be naturally a hatred rival of Kālidāsa and be ridiculed in a contemptuous way in that śloka as Mallinâtha observes, the plural number in the way seems to be quite unjustifiable and a serious incongruity[^24].
 Moreover, one has to explain why Ballabha Deva, one of the oldest commentators, does not touch the question at all.

+[^23]: "“दिङ्नागानां पथि परिहरन् स्थूलहस्तावलेपान्”—MD.
+14."

+[^24]: "दिङ्नागानां गौरवे बहुवचनम्—MN."

  Dr. Bhau Daji indentifies Kālidāsa with Mātrigupta (as